jayissi/bootstrap/README.md

-**NOTE: This repo is part of [Hello World: GitOps].** Check out the organization page for how this repository fits into the greater multi-cluster GitOps architecture.
+**NOTE: This repo is part of [Hello World: GitOps].** It's not intended to be referenced directly.
+Instead, check out the organization's page for how this repository fits into the greater multi-cluster GitOps architecture.

 # Boostrap